 Furthermore, the project provides technical assistance on sustainable prevention interventions for HIV, sexually transmitted infections (STIs) and gender-based violence (GBV).
 Strengthening the integration of post-GBV care services in HIV/STI clinics is a key intervention.

-The project supports the government in piloting and scaling up pre-exposure prophylaxis (PrEP) and self-testing and the rollout of index partner testing.
-The project works at national and sub-national levels in data collection and use for decision making through means such as a dashboard, data visualization products and real-time monitoring to enable rapid quality improvement.
+The project supports the government in piloting and scaling up family and partner testing, providing efficacious antiretroviral regimens and retaining clients on treatment when they are virally suppressed.
+The project works at national and sub-national levels in data collection and use for decision-making through means such as a dashboard, data visualization products and real-time monitoring to enable rapid quality improvement.

 - Mentoring health care workers in test-and-start and viral load testing

-- Supporting the National Department of Health and focal provinces to strengthen guidelines and procedures for test-and-start and viral load testing, with an emphasis on the inclusion of key populations (sex workers, men who have sex with men, transgender persons and persons who inject drugs)
+- Supporting the National Department of Health and focal provinces to strengthen guidelines and procedures for test-and-start and viral load testing, with an emphasis on the inclusion of key populations (sex workers, men who have sex with men and transgender people)

 - Supporting the government to strengthen the implementation of the national GBV strategy, with an emphasis on HIV, key population and GBV issues